 Sumeet has been appointed sole arbitrator by the High Court of Delhi in several arbitrations.
-He has also served as amicus curiae to the High Court of Delhi in two matters (including in relation to a BIT dispute).
-He has also served as an expert witness on Indian law in the courts of England and Singapore.
+He has also served as amicus curiae to the High Court of Delhi twice (including in relation to the first BIT dispute to come up before Indian courts).
+He has also stood as an expert witness on Indian law in the courts of England and Singapore.

 Sumeet has been ranked in Band 1 in the arbitration section of Chambers Asia since 2009.
-He features as a “leading individual” in The Legal 500: Asia Pacific for dispute resolution, and is also recommended by WWL: Arbitration, WWL: Asset Recovery, WWL: Construction, WWL: Government Contracts and WWL: Procurement.
+He features as a “leading individual” in The Legal 500: Asia Pacific for dispute resolution, and in the ‘arbitration’, ‘asset recovery’, ‘construction’, ‘government contracts’ and ‘procurement’ Sections of Who’s Who Legal.

-Sumeet currently serves as vice president of the Asia-Pacific Regional Arbitration Group (APRAG).
-He also serves on the six-member advisory board of the Asian International Arbitration Centre (formerly KLRCA).
-He served as the chair of the dispute resolution and arbitration section of the Inter-Pacific Bar Association for three years.
+Sumeet currently serves on the six-member advisory board of the Asian International Arbitration Centre (formerly KLRCA).
+He previously served as the chair of the dispute resolution and arbitration section of the Inter-Pacific Bar Association (IPBA) and as vice president of the Asia-Pacific Regional Arbitration Group (APRAG).

-Publications include: “The White Industries Australia Limited: India BIT Award – A Critical Assessment”, Arbitration International, Vol 29, Issue 2, pp 275–293 (2013); “Interim Relief: Comments on the UNCITRAL Amendments and the Indian Perspective”, Yearbook on International Arbitration, Vol III, pp 155–161 (2013); “Enforcement of Arbitration Awards in India”, Asian International Arbitration Journal, Kluwer (2008); “The Indian Arbitration Law: Towards a New Jurisprudence”, International Arbitration Law Review, Sweet & Maxwell (2007); and “Arbitration Law of India – A Critical Analysis”, Asian International Arbitration Journal, Kluwer (2005).
+Publications include: “The White Industries Australia Limited: India BIT Award – A Critical Assessment”, Arbitration International, Vol 29, (2013); “Interim Relief: Comments on the UNCITRAL Amendments and the Indian Perspective”, Yearbook on International Arbitration, Vol III, (2012); “Enforcement of Arbitration Awards in India”, Asian International Arbitration Journal, Kluwer (2008); “The Indian Arbitration Law: Towards a New Jurisprudence”, International Arbitration Law Review, Sweet & Maxwell (2007); and “Arbitration Law of India – A Critical Analysis”, Asian International Arbitration Journal, Kluwer (2005).

-Sumeet Kachwaha is a founding partner of the New Delhi based law firm Kachwaha & Partners.
-He has 40 years’ standing as a lawyer.
-His work focuses on dispute resolution, contracts, infrastructure, construction and procurement.
+Sumeet Kachwaha is the founding partner of New Delhi based law firm Kachwaha & Partners.
+He has over 40 years’ standing in the profession.
+His work focuses on dispute resolution, contracts, construction, infrastructure and procurement.

 Sumeet is a founding fellow of the International Academy of Construction Lawyers.

-Sumeet has some of the highest ratings from law directories in dispute resolution.
-He also features in the procurement and government contracts section of Who’s Who Legal.
+Sumeet has some of the highest rankings from law directories in dispute resolution.
+He features in the procurement and government contracts section of Who’s Who Legal.
 He served a three-year term as chair of the dispute resolution and arbitration section of the IPBA and a two-year term as co-chair in a subcommittee of the international construction project (ICP) committee of the IBA.
-He is currently serving as vice president of the Asia-Pacific Regional Arbitration Group (APRAG) and is a member of the advisory board of the Kuala Lumpur Regional Centre for Arbitration (now known as the Asian International Arbitration Centre).
+He also served as vice president of the Asia-Pacific Regional Arbitration Group (APRAG).
+He currently sits on the advisory board of the Kuala Lumpur Regional Centre for Arbitration (now known as the Asian International Arbitration Centre).